 So don’t let fear, denial and negative feelings stop you from planning.
 By planning, you can free yourself of many of the problems that create fear, denial and negative feelings in the first place.
 Read on for some specific things you can do to plan for a better future for you, your child and your family.

-If your child's name is already on the list, keep your contact information up to date, and respond promptly to any communications from the Health and Human Services Commission (HHSC), the Department of Aging and Disability Services (DADS), or your local authority.
-Also know where your child is on the list.
+If your child's name is already on the list, keep your contact information up to date, and respond promptly to any communications from the Health and Human Services Commission (HHSC) or your local authority.
+Also, know where your child is on the list.

 Do some financial planning.
 At age 18, your child's disability and her income determine her eligibility for services, not your family income.
 To qualify for most assistance, she will need to have no more than $2,000 in her name.